smutt/rssac002-web-api/README.md

 # rssac002-web-api
-A web API for RSSAC002 and RSS instance data.
-For RSSAC002 it uses the data collected [here](https://github.com/rssac-caucus/RSSAC002-data).
+A web API for RSSAC002 and root server system (RSS) instance data.
+For RSSAC002 data it uses the data collected [here](https://github.com/rssac-caucus/RSSAC002-data).
 For RSS instance data it uses the data available [here](https://root-servers.org/archives/).
+For root zone maintainer (RZM) data it uses the data available [here](https://a.root-servers.org/rssac-metrics/raw/).

 It is currently used by the charts hosted [here](https://rssac002.root-servers.org).